signetlabdei/ns3-IAB/README.md

   thr.append(y)
 ```
 Then plot the results according to your needs.
 You can use the functions defined in `metrics_common.py` to compute other metrics.
-Please note that with the above code *all the results* referring to any simulation run with `bw` = `200e6` are loaded.
-If you wish to fix any other parameters, specify its value in `key` as a parameter name and value pair.
+Please note that with the above code, *all the results* referring to any simulation run with `bw` = `200e6` are loaded.
+If you wish to fix any other parameter, specify its value in `key` as a parameter name and value pair.